coder/docs/guides/troubleshooting/inotify-watch-limits.md

 - `fs.inotify.max_queued_events`: The upper bound on the number of file notification events pending delivery to programs
-- `fs.inotify.max_user_instances`: The maximum number of `inotify` instances per user.
-Programs using `inotify` will typically create a single _instance_, so this limit is unlikely to cause issues
+- `fs.inotify.max_user_instances`: The maximum number of `inotify` instances per user (programs using `inotify` will typically create a single _instance_, so this limit is unlikely to cause issues)
 - `fs.inotify.max_user_watches`: The maximum number of files and folders that programs can monitor for changes